 Artificial Intelligence (AI)

-It's an automated system that does all the work without the need for manual intervention.
+It's a system that is capable of automating financial processes, as it does all the work without the need for manual intervention.
 This is used to improve data and predictions based on the raw data provided by API’s for example.

 Machine Learning (ML)